-PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGR EEMENT UNDER THE XPO LOGISTICS, INC. 2016 OMNIBUS INCENTIVE COMPENSATION PLAN, dated as of (the "Grant Date") between XPO LOGISTICS, INC., a Delaware corporation (the "Company"), and .
+PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGREEMENT UNDER THE XPO LOGISTICS, INC. 2016 OMNIBUS INCENTIVE COMPENSATION PLAN, dated as of (the "Grant Date") between XPO LOGISTICS, INC., a Delaware corporation (the "Company"), and .

 This Performance-Based Restricted Stock Unit Award Agreement (this "Award Agreement") sets forth the terms and conditions of an award of performance-based restricted stock units with respect to a number of shares of the Company's Common Stock, \$0.001 par value ("Share") set forth on Exhibit A (this "Award"), that is subject to the terms and conditions specified herein (each such restricted stock unit, an "RSU") and that are granted to you under the XPO Logistics, Inc. 2016 Omnibus Incentive Compensation Plan (the "Plan").
-This Award provides you with the opportunity to earn, subject to the terms of this Award Agreement, Shares or cash, as set forth in Section 3 of this Award Agreement.
+This Award provides you with the opportunity to earn, subject to the terms of this Award Agreement.